 - Resource allocation for device operation.
 Windows didn’t always allow the driver to allocate the needed amount of resources upon connection of the device without restarting the operating system.
 We ensured the allocation of needed resources without a system reboot by changing resource reservation methods.

 3. Adjusting the drivers to work with the physical device

-When the customer finished working on the hardware, we needed to adjust our custom VR device driver to work with it.
+When the client finished working on the hardware, we needed to adjust our custom VR device driver to work with it.
 Thanks to our use of a detailed communication protocol and QEMU prototype, there were few changes we had to make to get the hardware and the drivers to cooperate.

-When the device and drivers were working together smoothly, the customer started to improve the hardware performance and feature set.
+When the device and drivers were working together smoothly, the client started to improve the hardware performance and feature set.
 We updated the driver software accordingly and used hardware improvements to gradually reduce the latency of video delivery to 3–10 milliseconds.
 At this stage, we also expanded the VR functionality of the drivers.